Regenerative Thermal Oxidizer Types

 Contact us or fill out the quote request below.
 Our experienced technicians will walk you through the RTO options available and will recommend the best configuration for your needs.

-Some RTO technologies incorporate electric heaters for initial heat-up of the RTO to approximately 1800F.
+Some RTO technologies, commonly called electric regenerative thermal oxidizers, utilize electric heaters for initial heat-up of the RTO to approximately 1800F.
 Once heat-up is accomplished, the fuel injection feature is initiated and provides the supplemental heat needed for normal operation, allowing the electric heaters to be shut off.
 These systems consist of a single heat-transfer (ceramic media) bed containing electric heating coils embedded in the ceramic media.
-The drawback of electric heating coils is that the electric coils suffer failure quite often due to the intense heat the metal is exposed to.
-While the RTO can continue running with fuel injection, once unit is shut down it cannot be re-lit with failed electric heaters causing extended downtime (days to weeks) and therefore production losses.
+The drawback of electric heating coils is that the electric coils suffer failure quite often due to the intense heat the element is exposed to.
+While the RTO can continue running with fuel injection, once unit is shut down it cannot be re-lit with failed electric heaters, causing extended downtime (days to weeks) and therefore production losses.

 Some RTO’s are designated as “flameless RTOs” yet still utilize a burner for initial heat-up of the RTO.
 Like the electric heated units, the burner (with a flame) heats up the RTO to operating temperature, but then switches over to fuel injection to maintain the RTO temperature during normal operation, allowing the burner to be shut off.

 *Discussion of terminology- Flameless RTO: An RTO needs an initial heat source to bring the RTO up to operating temperature before natural gas injection can be safely initiated.
 This initial heat up is accomplished with a burner or electric heating coils.
-So, contrary to the designation “flameless”, RTOs (other than electric RTOs) still require a burner (with a flame) to perform initial heat-up.
+So, contrary to the designation “flameless”, RTOs with a conventional burner still require a flame to accomplish the initial heat-up of the RTO.
+An RTO with a natural gas burner used for initial heat-up of the RTO will sometimes be promoted as "flameless".
+It is not truly flameless during heat -up , but after heat-up with the burner, it operates without a flame.
 The terminology is a bit confusing.
 The term “flameless RTO” truly only applies to electric heated RTOs.
-But an RTO with a natural gas burner used for initial heat-up of the RTO can also be understood to be flameless, but only after heat-up with a burner and its required flame.

 RTO Air Flow Valve Types